sakthivel005/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
+Program to find the LU Decomposition of a matrix.
+Developed by: SAKTHIVEL R
+RegisterNumber: 22009121
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve
 A=np.array(eval(input()))